 Since the fool doesn’t recognize God as He is revealed in scripture, he or she does not recognize sin.
 This denies God by belief and by practice.The Bible teaches us that wisdom begins with the fear of the Lord (Proverbs 1:7) and continues by acknowledging His truth and ways.
 (Ecclesiastes 9:1) The process of destroying our old natural man mindset as God replaces it with the transformed mindset happens as we turn from foolishness to wisdom, from self to God.
 Genuine godly wisdom is centered in conviction and behavior, specifically in recognizing and obeying God.

 Just as a human baby is completely human, our regeneration made us complete in Christ, but as the baby must grow up and become an adult, so do we have to grow in grace becoming a mature believer.
 God is highly active and in complete control of this process.
-Our part is to cooperate with Him as we ask for wisdom.
+Our part is to cooperate with Him as we seek His wisdom.

-If any of you lacks wisdom, let him ask God, who gives generously to all without reproach, and it will be given him.
-(James 1:5 ESV)
+5 But if any of you lacks wisdom, let him ask of God, who gives to all generously and without reproach, and it will be given to him.
+James 1:5 (NASB)

-New believers begin their regenerate life in Christ with all of the wisdom necessary to live for his or her Lord, but he or she must also continually grow in wisdom.
+New believers begin their regenerate life in Christ with all of the wisdom necessary to live for their Lord, but they must also continually grow in wisdom.
 Why?
-This makes them even more mature, more faithful, and more productive in God’s service.The phrase, “Look carefully” from Ephesians 5:15 is the Greek word “akribos.”
+This makes them even more mature, more faithful, and more productive in God’s service.The phrase, “be careful” from Ephesians 5:15 is the Greek adverb ἀκριβῶς (akribōs).
 It has the basic meaning of accurate and exact, and carries the associated idea of looking, examining, and investigating something with great care.
 It also carries the idea of alertness.
 Therefore, we are to not walk before the face of our God blindly and carelessly.
 No, we are to carefully examine how we walk seeking to avoid Satan’s traps and snares.
 If we are not being careful then we will probably fall into some sort sin.
 This is unwise.
 It is the way those mired in the natural man mindset walk.
 It is the way of the world.

 Our regeneration gives us the ability to live separate from the world and its ways, which is the epitome of walking in God’s wisdom.The masses that are mired in false doctrine are actually walking in unbelief.
 They don’t believe God completely.
 They are clinging to their natural man mindset and its foolishness.
 Believers play the fool when they are disobedient.
 (Galatians 3:1,3) They also play the fool when they put their hearts on the wrong things.
 (1 Timothy 6:9) There is no excuse for Christians to live foolishly when God’s wisdom belongs to them.

-So then, as we have opportunity, let us do good to everyone, and especially to those who are of the household of faith.
-(Galatians 6:10 ESV)
+10 So then, while we have opportunity, let us do good to all people, and especially to those who are of the household of the faith.
+Galatians 6:10 (NASB)

 When we do this, we walk obediently in the narrow way of the Gospel.
 This is walking carefully, taking full advantage to every opportunity to serve God, redeeming the time to use for His glory.

-Since therefore Christ suffered in the flesh, arm yourselves with the same way of thinking, for whoever has suffered in the flesh has ceased from sin, so as to live for the rest of the time in the flesh no longer for human passions but for the will of God.
-(1 Peter 4:1-2 ESV)
+1 Therefore, since Christ has suffered in the flesh, arm yourselves also with the same purpose, because he who has suffered in the flesh has ceased from sin, 2 so as to live the rest of the time in the flesh no longer for the lusts of men, but for the will of God.
+1 Peter 4:1-2 (NASB)